Human rights in Liechtenstein: Rights relating to arrest, trial, and punishment

 Arrest warrants are issued by the national court.
 Within 48 hours of arresting a suspect, police must bring the individual before a magistrate who must either file formal charges or order the prisoner's release.
-Defendants have a right to counsel, and those who cannot pay for a lawyer are provided with one at government expense.
+Defendants have a right to counsel, and those who cannot pay for a lawyer are provided with one at the government's expense.

 Liechtenstein guarantees the right to a fair trial by a single judge, a panel of judges, or a jury, depending on the seriousness of the case.

 The conditions in Liechtenstein's prison meet international standards.
-Under a 1982 treaty, convicts sentenced to over two years are imprisoned Austria.
+Under a 1982 treaty, convicts sentenced to over two years in prison are imprisoned in Austria.
 Prison conditions are monitored by independent body, the Corrections Commission, which makes at least one unannounced visit to the prison per quarter, during which it speaks to prisoners out of the presence of prison officials.
 Arbitrary arrest and detention are illegal.

 Under the Juvenile Court Act, juvenile offenders are imprisoned separately from adults.
 This is also forbidden by the Convention on the Rights of the Child, of which Liechtenstein is a signatory.

 The death penalty was abolished in Liechtenstein in 1989.